-A Decentralized Autonomous Organization DAO is an organization that is simplified by computer software and program.
+A Decentralized Autonomous Organization DAO is an organization that is simplified by computer software and programs.
 Shareholders control it and the central government does not influence it anyway.
-DAO uses to maintain its financial transaction record and program rules on a blockchain.
+DAO is used to maintain its financial transaction record and program rules on a blockchain.
 The precise legal status of this type of business organization is unclear.

 Decentralized Autonomous Organization DAO